 The New and (Not Necessarily) Improved Compressor

 I have to wonder why Trane and American Standard stopped making their own compressors.
 One can only speculate it had something to do with cost.
 It is no secret that labor is much cheaper in Korea.
 Also, if they had to outsource the manufacturing of their compressors, why didn’t they go to the biggest and best manufacture with the longest and best reputation like theirs.
-Copland has been around forever.
-Next to the Trane compressor, Copland is what we find still working in some 20 to 30 year old units still in service.
+Copeland has been around forever.
+Next to the Trane compressor, Copeland is what we find still working in some 20 to 30-year-old units still in service.

-Copland scroll is the most widely used compressor in the USA.
-If you ask this old HVAC workhorse, I think the Copland compressor coupled with the ingenious Trane condenser coil design is the smartest match up you could find.
-Unfortunately there seems to be little hope of a change on the horizon.
+Copeland scroll is the most widely used compressor in the USA.
+If you ask this old HVAC workhorse, I think the Copeland compressor coupled with the ingenious Trane condenser coil design is the smartest match up you could find.
+Unfortunately, there seems to be little hope of a change on the horizon.

 Is it time for a new furnace design?

-Their Funace cabinets are very flexible and can become skewed when doing a horizontal install.
+Their Furnace cabinets are very flexible and can become skewed when doing a horizontal install.
 The two slide on doors are also problematic.
 Yes this design of slide on cabinet doors is very common on 80% furnaces.
 They do offer a twist lock and sturdier cabinet but at an added cost.
-Hard to justify that when you can get better from another brands entry level funrace.
+Hard to justify that when you can get better from another brand entry-level furnace.

-To me a “real” premium brand would have a warranty that stands out from their competitors.
-Such as free replacement if it fails in the first 12 months or 20 year warranties on some parts.
-The Trane warranty is same as it has been for the past decade or 2.
+To me, a “real” premium brand would have a warranty that stands out from its competitors.
+Such as free replacement if it fails in the first 12 months or 20-year warranties on some parts.
+The Trane warranty is the same as it has been for the past decade or 2.
 When you have brands that have a more comprehensive warranty than a much more expensive brand, you can’t help but ask why.
 Wouldn’t the “superior product” come with a warranty that builds the most consumer confidence?

-I can forgive the anti corrosive agent debacle that left us all scratching our heads wandering why a brand new AC may need a new TXV, reversing valve or compressor.
+I can forgive the anti-corrosive agent debacle that left us all scratching our heads wondering why a brand new AC may need a new TXV, reversing valve or compressor.
 We can even forgive tech support when every suggestion they had failed to solve the problem and left us holding the bag for the cost of pump downing, disposing and recharging with fresh refrigerant.
 Several brands were saddled with this problem.
-Our loss was our problem since these issues only revealed themselves after the 1 to 3 years.
-It was our choice to deviate from the industry standard 1 year warranty and offer 3 years of labor coverage.
-After years of being a raving fan and disregarding every other brand it is time for us to take the blinders off.
+Our loss was our problem since these issues only revealed themselves after 1 to 3 years.
+It was our choice to deviate from the industry-standard 1-year warranty and offer 3 years of labor coverage.
+After years of being a raving fan and disregarding every other brand, it is time for us to take the blinders off.
 The painful truth is Trane and American Standard falls short these days.